Babar Azam: Records and achievements

 He is the third-fastest Pakistani batsman to reach 1000 runs in ODI cricket (21 innings).
 He is also the joint fastest Pakistani batsman to reach 2000 runs in ODI cricket (45 innings), along with Zaheer Abbas.
-Babar Azam is also the second fastest Asian batsman to reach 3000 runs in ODI cricket (68 innings).
+Azam is also the second fastest Asian batsman to reach 3000 runs in ODI cricket (68 innings).
 He has set a new record by becoming the fastest player to score 5000 runs in ODI cricket (97 innings).
 He also holds the record to score the most runs in the first 25 innings of his career (1306 runs).
-Babar is the fastest batsman to score 7, 13, 14, 15, 16, 17 and 18 ODI centuries.
+Azam is the fastest batsman to score 7, 13, 14, 15, 16, 17 and 18 ODI centuries.
 With 19 centuries in ODIs he has the second most centuries in the format for a Pakistani batter only behind Saeed Anwar's 20.
-He is the only batsman in history to score 3 consecutive centuries twice due to which cricket analyst Rehan Ul-Haq termed Babar Azam as the "undisputed king of this format" after one of his record-breaking performances in ODIs and is now known as "King Babar" (Wisden) He is the fastest captain to reach 1000 ODI runs in 13 innings.
+He is the only batsman in history to score 3 consecutive centuries twice due to which cricket analyst Rehan Ul-Haq termed Azam as the "undisputed king of this format" after one of his record-breaking performances in ODIs and is now known as "King Babar" (Wisden) He is the fastest captain to reach 1000 ODI runs in 13 innings.
 He has the highest number of runs with 303 runs in the 2021 T20 World Cup.
 He is also the fastest batsman, in terms of time taken, to reach 1000 runs in T20Is (26 innings).
-Babar Azam has also scored the most runs for Pakistan in a single World Cup (474 runs in 2019 World Cup).
+Azam has also scored the most runs for Pakistan in a single World Cup (474 runs in 2019 World Cup).
 He has been the top ODI scorer for Pakistan in 2016, 2017, 2019, 2021 and 2022.
-Babar Azam has also been the top Test scorer for Pakistan in 2018, 2019 and 2022.
+Azam has also been the top Test scorer for Pakistan in 2018, 2019 and 2022.
 He has the highest Test score for a captain and for Pakistan in the fourth innings of a Test match.
 He is the first Pakistani captain to beat India in a World Cup match.
-Babar is also the first Pakistani to win the ICC ODI cricketer of the year, a feat he has achieved twice.
+Azam is also the first Pakistani to win the ICC ODI cricketer of the year, a feat he has achieved twice.
 He has the highest individual score for a Pakistani captain in ODIs with his 158 against England in 2021.
 He is the fastest batsman to reach 2000 and 2500 T20I runs.
 He is one of 3 Pakistani batsman to score a century in all formats and has the highest T20I score as well as the most centuries in the format for Pakistan.
 In the PSL he is the highest run scorer in the 2020 and 2021 with 473 and 554 runs as well as the league's all-time leading run scorer.
 He is the first Pakistani Capitan and fifth overall to complete 1000 runs across all formats.
 He was the first Pakistani and fourth captain to score a century in every format.
 The 425 balls he faced in the second test against Australia in Karachi in 2022 is the fourth most by a player in the fourth innings of a Test match.
 He also has the record for the second-most minutes batted in the fourth innings of a match.
 In 2022, he broke Ricky Ponting's record for most fifty plus scored in a calendar year with 25 scores greater than fifty.
 At the age of 28, he becomes the youngest cricketer ever to get honored with the prestigious Sitara-e-Imtiaz.
 Pakistan's third highest civilian award.